New to Our Practice?

 WHEN SHOULD I ARRIVE FOR MY APPOINTMENT?

-We request that new patients arrive 15 minutes prior to their scheduled appointment to complete their necessary insurance and medical history forms.
+Prior to your scheduled appointment we request new patients to arrive 30 minutes and established patients to arrive at least 15 minutes prior to complete any necessary insurance and medical forms.

 WHAT SHOULD I BRING TO MY APPOINTMENT?